 Further to this, the S4S integration lets the salesperson tweak the content delivered to lead when they return to the Sitecore website in a future visit.

 Yes, this is amazing, but it requires the attention of a salesperson to respond to the lead inquiry - and fast.
 So what must we do?
 The answer is to implement some rules in Salesforce.
 There are a few ways to notify a Salesforce user (in order of simplicity and reverse order of capability):

 - Lead Assignment Rules - Notify by email (or add to a queue)

 - Workflow Rules - Notify using an Email Alert Action

 - Process Builder - Notify by email or Chatter

 Of course, with the 5-minute clock ticking, is email fast enough?
-Perhaps an Ahooga Horn would be a better option (which reminds me of Ring My Bell alerts in Salesforce).
+Perhaps an Ahooga Horn would be a better option.
 But lacking that we can resort to more modern technologies like Google's Gmail SMS Alerts triggered by an incoming email or direct alerts from Salesforce as discussed in this Salesforce forum post.
 Alternatively, if you are keen to roll up your developer sleeves you can use the EMP API, a new Lightning service is for listening to, and processing events.

 Prospective buyers demand instant attention, it's now an embedded global expectation.
 Using Sitecore Salesforce integration, we have seen that technology makes this possible but we still need to resource a response team accordingly.
 What we do know is that the evidence clearly shows that a very fast, well-informed response will bring huge rewards.
 We just need to make it happen.